Turbinicarpus pseudopectinatus (Backeb.) Glass & R.A. Foster

 Pelecyphora pseudopectinata, Mammillaria pseudopectinata, Neolloydia pseudopectinata, Normanbokea pseudopectinata, Pediocactus pseudopectinatus, Thelocactus pseudopectinatus

-Turbinicarpus pseudopectinatus is a dwarf globular cactus with a stem completely divided into hatchet-shaped tubercles, which bear linear areoles.
+Turbinicarpus pseudopectinatus is a dwarf cactus with a globular stem covered with hatchet-shaped tubercles which bear linear areoles.
 The stem grows up to 1.2 inches (3 cm) tall and up to 1.6 inches (4 cm) in diameter.
-It has about 50 tiny, white radial spines spread out horizontally, in a comb-like arrangement.
+It has about 50 tiny white radial spines per areole spread out horizontally in a comb-like arrangement.
 Flowers are white to bright pink with darker magenta or reddish-brown mid-veins.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care